ngs-docs/angus/diff-ex-and-viz.md

 <br>
 Image credit: Paul Pavlidis, UBC

-Differential expression analysis with DESeq2 involves multiple steps as displayed in the flowchart below in blue.
+- Differential expression analysis with DESeq2 involves multiple steps as displayed in the flowchart below.
 Briefly,

 + DESeq2 will model the raw counts, using normalization factors (size factors) to account for differences in library depth.
 + Then, it will estimate the gene-wise dispersions and shrink these estimates to generate more accurate estimates of dispersion to model the counts.
 + Finally, DESeq2 will fit the negative binomial model and perform hypothesis testing using the Wald test or Likelihood Ratio Test.